yashbmewada/Mutex-algorithms-java/Readme.md

-# Implementation of Bakery lock and Tournament Tree algorithm
+## Implementation of Bakery lock and Tournament Tree algorithm

+*make a tree and try locking*